lsu-ddem/pathways-engineering/content/Spring Semester/environmental-engineering/1_Lesson_1/_index.en.md

 ### LSU Engineering

-Click <a href="https://drive.google.com/file/d/1PC9To6afs2Svn3uQU3H9MuV_tEZDJ0wA/view?usp=sharing" target="_blank">here</a> to learn more about enviromental engineering at LSU.
+Click <a href="https://drive.google.com/file/d/1PC9To6afs2Svn3uQU3H9MuV_tEZDJ0wA/view?usp=sharing" target="_blank">here</a> to learn more about environmental engineering at LSU.